deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 ---
 FIND AND FIX TODOs
 In this post I'll show different approaches to setting up your build and deployment workflows with GitHub Actions, as well as some pros and cons of each.

+## TL;DR

+While I show several approaches here, the one I recommend using is the "Include approach with reusable workflows" (Approach 5), so you can skip straight to that section if you like.

+Also, I created [this sample GitHub repository](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions) that contains all of the examples shown in this post, so you view their code and can see how they look in the GitHub Actions web UI.
+Feel free to fork it and play around with it yourself.

 ## Background